jameshughes89/cs2XX-ComputerArchitecture/site/topics/alu/esap-alu.rst

         State of the system immediately following the clock pulse to output the difference of A and B back into A.

-    However, after the clock pulse, suddenly the output changes to 7 (``0b00000111``), which is clearly not the difference between 15 and 4.
+    However, after the clock pulse, the output changes to 7 (``0b00000111``), which is not the correct difference.
 In fact, it appears to have applied the operation twice (15 - 4 - 4 = 7).

-    However, based on the state of the system, everything is correct.
+    Nevertheless, based on the state of the system, everything is correct.
 Remember, when the clock pulsed, the difference was stored into register A, the ALU is always calculating the sub/difference of the contents of the registers, and the ALU is still outputting to the data bus as per the control signal.
 In other words, the value on the data bus will in fact be the result of applying the operation twice.
-However, the true result of the subtraction is savely stored in register A.
+However, the true result of the subtraction is safely stored in register A.